brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = 1.19.0 =
+* New: Social share - Add support of Whatsapp and other social share in Social share block.
 * Improvement: Inline Notice - New layout added for inline notice.
 * Improvement: Twenty Seventeen Theme : Added compatibility to Twenty Seventeen Sections.
 * Improvement: FAQ Schema - Skipped loading of dependent JS file for Grid layout.